 The term p(θ) represents the prior distribution of the parameters and needs to be elicited before inference.
 The posterior distribution p(θ|q, k) is explored via a MCMC method (Renard et al., 2006), leading to a representation of sampling uncertainty by means of r parameter vectors Θ = (θ1, ..., θr).
 The parameter vector θ that maximizes the posterior distribution is called maxpost.
-Thereafter, the prior distribution p(θ) of the GEV parameters will be as follows: a positive Uniform distribution for μ and σ, and a Gaussian distribution with mean zero and standard deviation 0.2 for ξ , similar to the one proposed by Martins and Stedinger (2000).
+Thereafter, the prior distribution p(θ) of the GEV parameters will be as follows: a positive Uniform distribution for μ and σ, and a Gaussian distribution with mean zero and standard deviation 0.2 for ξ, as proposed by Martins and Stedinger (2000).

 Starting date of the historical period